Enforce Okta Device Trust for managed Windows computers

 Trusted Platform Module (TPM)

-Once installed on domain-joined computers, the Registration Task runs:
+Once installed on domain-joined computers, the registration task runs in these circumstances:

-It is important that you configure your management tool to schedule the Registration Task to run when end users are on the corporate network.
-When the Registration Task runs, it triggers the certificate enrollment flow and creates a Scheduled Task that will run every 24 hours and whenever the user logs on to the computer.
-This retry behavior helps both certificate enrollment and renewal scenarios.
+It's important that you configure your management tool to schedule the registration task to run when end users are on the corporate network.
+When the registration task runs, it triggers the certificate enrollment flow and creates a scheduled task that runs every 24 hours and whenever the user logs on to the computer.
+This retry behavior helps in both certificate enrollment and renewal scenarios.

 Automatic certificate renewal can only occur when end users are on the corporate network